 Creating a data repository

 In 2019, work commenced to support ACEIR partners and its network to create their own data hubs.
-Leading this undertaking is Prof. Martin Wittenberg and colleagues at DataFirst, based at the University of Cape Town.
+Leading this undertaking is Prof. Martin Wittenberg and colleagues at DataFirst.

 Expanding partnerships for data capacity building

-Drawing on DataFirst’s extensive track record on the African continent in training and capacity building on data curation and setting up dissemination portals, ACEIR stives to assist the establishment of a data centre for the research community in each node country.
+Drawing on DataFirst’s extensive track record on the African continent in training and capacity building in data curation and setting up dissemination portals, ACEIR strives to assist the establishment of a data centre for the research community in each node country.
 Given this group’s excellent established linkages to international centres of excellence and strong research interactions with groups within ARUA universities, plans are underway to consolidate and broaden the ARUA network by providing leading representatives from the African groups with the capacity to build strong national data centres to contribute to ACEIR’s collective analysis and research.
 Read more

 Collaborating with national statistical offices

-A central strain in the ACEIR theory of change to contribute to evidence-informed policymaking is that each node enjoys very good working relations with their respective countries’ national statistical offices.
+A central aspect of the ACEIR theory of change to contribute to evidence-informed policymaking is that each node enjoys very good working relations with their respective countries’ national statistical offices.
 These NSOs participate as researchers in ACEIR and as trainees in ACEIR capacity building programmes.
 There is particular interest from these agencies for capacity building in spatial mapping and analysis.
+Read more

 Not just about data